Keyboard shortcuts

 When JIT kicks in

-Once JIT-compiled, all subsequent calls to that function execute native machine code directly, bypassing the interpreter.
+Once JIT-compiled, all subsequent calls to that function execute native machine code directly, bypassing the register-IR interpreter.

 Binary size and memory